 In this most recent study, the majority of participants were Latinx and preferred Spanish as their spoken language.
 They resided in two counties in Southern Arizona: Pima and Yuma County.
 17.8% and 20.1% of the population in these counties, respectively, live below the poverty line.
 The rates are higher than the national average of 13.1%.
 Participants from both counties reported clinically significant levels of distress, anxiety, and depression when first recruited.
 A higher proportion of participants showed significant levels of distress compared to samples of white, middle-income cancer survivors, highlighting the unmet need for mental health support.

 Results from distress screenings administered before and after the intervention show that Un Abrazo may be an effective tool in helping cancer co-survivors cope with the demands of dealing with a diagnosis of cancer.
-The paper found between a twenty and thirty-one percent decrease in levels of distress and anxiety/depression, before and after the intervention.
+The paper found between a twenty and thirty-one percent decrease in levels of distress and anxiety/depression after the intervention.
 Co-survivors were also found to have a high increase in cancer knowledge and self-efficacy.
 Self-efficacy is defined as a person’s perceived ability to succeed in a given circumstance, in this case, facing up to a diagnosis of cancer.

 The gains in knowledge and self-efficacy for cancer survivors were more modest.
 Further, results also indicated that completion of Abrazo did not translate into a decrease in distress scores for this group of participants.
 According to the study authors, it’s possible that participating in Abrazo may have validated feelings of distress for cancer survivors, encouraging them to share their negative feelings more openly.
 Overall, the results do confirm the need to train and assist co-survivors to provide comprehensive support to their loved ones through their cancer journeys.